Python (mythology): Mythology

 Python became the chthonic enemy of the later Olympian deity Apollo, who slew it and took over Python's former home and oracle.
 These were the most famous and revered in the ancient Greek and Roman worlds.
 Like many monsters, Python was known as Gaia's son and prophesied as Gaia's son.

-Therefore, Apollo had to eliminate this opponent before establishing his temple in Delphi.
+In turn, Apollo had to eliminate him before he could establish a temple in Delphi.